opensupplyhub/pyoshub/README.rst

 ===========================================

 This repository contains a python library to access the `Open Supply Hub <https://opensupplyhub.org>`_ API using python.
-The [github repository for the web tool is available here](https://github.com/open-apparel-registry/open-apparel-registry).
+The `github repository for the web tool is available here <https://github.com/open-apparel-registry/open-apparel-registry>`_.

 .. important::
     The library and this documentation are in constant development until we have reached a stable